jiachen-ux/group-cmput404-project/README.md

     It was working before Wed, but accidently covered by old version of code when merging conflicted.
   * added more unit-tests
   * share posts with other authors
+  * update our demo video with subtitles and some features.

 ## Installation and local deployment instructions: